-Welcome / Céad Mile Fáilte
+Welcome - Céad Mile Fáilte

 Welcome to DBS where we will help you realise your ambition.
-We have an international reputation for high quality teaching and learning and our intention is to do everything we can do to support you during your time with us.
+We have an international reputation for delivering a high-quality student experience and we will do everything we can do to support you during your time with us.

 Dublin Business School (DBS) is Ireland's largest independently owned, third level institution.
-We have campuses in Dublin's city centre and nationalities from over 50 countries participate in a bustling and thriving student life.
+Our campus is in Dublin's city centre and comprises four buildings where nationalities from over 95 countries participate in a bustling and thriving student life.

-We offer programmes across a range of disciplines from psychology to film, business to data science and business analytics, marketing to culture and psychotherapy, from accounting and finance through law, arts and creative media.
-We are committed to enabling strong academic outcomes through employer-led programmes and delivering an outstanding student experience.
+We offer programmes across a range of disciplines from business to data science, cybersecurity to artificial intelligence, marketing to psychology, accounting and finance through law, film and creative media.
+We are committed to enabling strong academic outcomes through employer-led programmes and continuing to deliver an outstanding student experience.

 The information contained in this handbook is crucial to your learning.
 It provides important information on your programme, your assessments and the key individuals you will meet.
-For these reasons, we want you to constantly read and refer to this handbook, and use it as a key information source during your time with us.
+For these reasons we want you to constantly read and refer to this handbook and use it as a key information source during your time with us.

-We are dedicated to ensuring that you have a rewarding and fulfilling experience while studying at DBS and through your programme of study, you begin to realise your ambitions and your personal goals.
+We are dedicated to ensuring that you have a rewarding and fulfilling experience while studying at DBS and intend that, through your programme of study, you begin to realise your ambitions and your career goals.